deephdc/deep-docs/source/user/modules/mods.rst

 edge technologies supporting extensive data analysis, large-scale data processing and deep learning modelling to improve the cyber security resilience for computing infrastrutures.
-Our proactive network monitoring solution comprises of the intelligent module (known under the MODS abbreviation) and its data processing (DS) module.
+Our proactive network monitoring solution comprises of the intelligent module (with MODS abbreviation) and its data processing (DS) module.
 The DS source code as well as raw data are not publicly available due to security sensitiveness.
-The ML/DL data for MODS module is available at the Open Source public `repository <https:digital.csic.es>`_
+The ML/DL datapools for MODS module is available at the Open Source public `repository <https:digital.csic.es>`_

-The intelligent module (MODS) uses deep learning for modeling.
-It is focusing on abnormal state detection in the mean of security protection for computing infrastructure.
+The MODS module uses deep learning for modeling.
+It focuses on abnormal state detection in the mean of security protection for computing infrastructure.
 The principle is based on proactive time-series ferecasting adopting deep neural networks to provide a near future behaviour estimation of multiple simultaneous monitoring channels based on the knowledge base of past activities.
 An ongoing network activity is expected to present